Oper am Gänsemarkt: History

-Hamburg was a rich city and hardly affected by the Thirty Years' War.

 The founding of the Hamburg opera was an initiative of the well-traveled lawyer and alderman Gerhard Schott, who was impressed by Italian opera and Johann Adam Reincken, a local church organist.
 Johann Theile, Kapellmeister of Christian Albert, Duke of Holstein-Gottorp, who lived during the years 1675–1679 and 1684–1689 in exile in the city, organised its first performance.

 For the construction of the stage the Italian engineer and architect Girolamo Sartorio was attracted by the private company.
 Protests and accusations by some Hamburg ministers before and after the opening held on for several years, and is known as the first "Hamburger Theaterstreit".

 The opening of the house took place on 2 January 1678 with Johann Theile's sacred opera Adam und Eva, succeeded by works of Nicolò Minato and Antonio Sartorio, Johann Wolfgang Franck with Cara Mustapha (1686), Agostino Steffani, Carlo Pallavicino and Johann Sigismund Kusser.
 Because of an argument with the management, Kusser organized an opera in the refectory of the local Dom.

 In 1695 Reinhard Keiser took over the post of Kapellmeister until 1718; from 1703 to 1707 he also held the directorship.
 In 1703 Handel came from Halle to Hamburg as a cembalist and violin player, and a famous duel took place between Handel and Mattheson, during and after which Cleopatra was performed.
 One of the musicians was Christoph Graupner.
 In 1705 (?)
 Handel met with Gian Gastone de' Medici, who invited him to Pratolino.